onap/dcaegen2/docs/sections/services/prh/configuration.rst

     }
   }

-The configuration is created from PRH Cloudify blueprint by specifying **application_config** node during ONAP OOM/Kubernetes deployment.
+The configuration is created from PRH helm charts by specifying **applicationConfig**  during ONAP OOM/Kubernetes deployment.